Q. What is bankruptcy?

 Beware of Refinancing

 If you have equity in your home, you can file a Chapter 13, protect your equity, and repay your mortgage arrears over time.
 Refinancing or taking out a second mortgage may just create an additional mortgage payment that you cannot afford.
 You should explore all your options.
 With our quality legal representation, you become aware of your rights, and become less vulnerable to people trying to take advantage of you in a time of distress.
-Please remember, we offer a FREE CONSULTATION.

 What is Foreclosure?